How to Read Stock Chart for Beginner Traders

 How to Get Charts

-MT4 - To display the chart in MetaTrader 4 platform follow the step below:
+MT4 - To display the chart in MetaTrader 4 platform software follow the step below:

-- Go to the Market Watch on the Top Right of the MT4 Trading Software
+- Go to the Market-Watch on the Top Right of the MT4 Trading Software

-- Right Click on this Stock Indices Instrument
+- Right Click on this Index Instrument

 - From the Pop Up Menu Select Open Stock Chart option to open the chart on MT4

-- Right Click on this Stock Indices Instrument
+- Right Click on this Index Instrument

 - From the Pop Up Menu Select Open Stock Chart option to open the chart on MT5